Inbound AI For Appliance Repair Calls

 It captures name, phone, address, appliance type, brand, model, age, symptoms, error codes, leak or cooling status, warranty details, photos, access notes, and preferred appointment windows.

-Book, route, or create a clean technician callback
+Book, send to staff, or create a clean technician callback

 Bookable repair calls move toward the schedule.
-Exact pricing, sealed-system refrigerator work, warranty, part availability, unsafe electrical or gas concerns, and staff-only questions route with context attached.
+Exact pricing, sealed-system refrigerator work, warranty, part availability, unsafe electrical or gas concerns, and staff-only questions go to staff with context attached.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.